 MSW/MPH students may complete the traditional practicum required of MPH students.
-Alternatively, they may meet the SPH practicum requirement by completing their second year MSW field experience in conjunction with the PH971/PH970 Practice Seminar course.
-This course has been designed to promote the integration of social work and public health fields.
+Alternatively, they may meet the SPH practicum requirement by completing their second year MSW field experience and the PH971/PH970 Practice Seminar course, which has been designed to promote the integration of social work and public health fields.
 Students choosing this option must complete 12 credits at the School of Public Health before enrolling in PH971.
 Students must contact the Practice Office in order to register for PH971; online registration is not available.